DurgaRamireddy/Fraud-Cluster-OSINT-Investigation/README.md

                   on the network level."
 ```

-**Assessment:** A single observed BGP peer indicates a small, thin network.
-A personal Gmail address as the registered abuse contact for a 7,680-address ASN is non-standard for a legitimate network operator.
-The registry's stated content-filtering claim is directly contradicted by findings below.
+**Assessment:** A single observed BGP peer is consistent with a small or newer network, though not conclusive on its own.
+A personal Gmail address as the registered abuse contact for a 7,680-address ASN is non-standard relative to typical network-operator practice.
+The registry's stated content-filtering claim is directly contradicted by observed findings below - this specific point is a verified factual contradiction, not an inference.

 ### RIPE aut-num Object - Gmail Contact + Firewall Remark
 ![RIPE aut-num Object - Gmail Contact + Firewall Remark](RIPE%20aut-num%20object%20%28Gmail%20contact%20%2B%20firewall%20remark%29.png)